dovele/personal-projects/Medical-abstracts/README.md

 # Biomedical abstracts
-This projects demonstrates how you can extract biomedical article information for a specific search term and further use it for analysis.
+This projects demonstrates how you can extract biomedical article information (abstracts) for a specific search term and further use it for analysis.

+The goal is to **automate literature analysis** when doing research work.
+My topic of choice for this analysis is "neuroplasticity".
+It's quite a broad topic, so i'm interested what other topics might be related to neuroplasticity research.

+This analysis may be useful if i'm interested in most common topics.
+It could give a more definitive answer to questions about what type of research is currently in vogue in my area of interest.

+## Data collection
-NCBI has an API, documentation for Entrez Utilities (E-Utils) - https://www.ncbi.nlm.nih.gov/books/NBK25501/
+NCBI has an API, [documentation](https://www.ncbi.nlm.nih.gov/books/NBK25501/) for Entrez Utilities (E-Utils).
+To use it, you need to create an account at https://www.ncbi.nlm.nih.gov/

-To use it, you need to create an account at https://www.ncbi.nlm.nih.gov/ Fill in your NCBI registered email, your API key.
+Fill in your NCBI registered email, your API key.
 Follow API guidelines.